JaylaHouse/UnixSystemProgramming/README.md

 # UnixSystemProgramming
- A repository with my homework assignment from my university Unix Systems Programming class.
+My homework assignment from my university Unix Systems Programming class.
+- During this course I learned how to create and run bash shell scripts.